sdawood/functional-pipelines/README.md

 ```javascript
 const composeAsync = (...fns) => reduceAsync((fn1, fn2) => async (...args) => fn1(await fn2(...args)), undefined, fns);
 ```
-`Notice that pipe needs to perform a reduceAsync, which is the a useful utility in functional.js`
+`Notice that pipe needs to perform a reduceAsync, which is the a useful utility in functional-pipelines`

 Aside from supporting composing functions, compose can also accept a pipeline of transformer(s)